PostgreSQL

 Prepared statement caching

-A is a feature that can be used to optimize performance.
+A prepared statement is a feature that can be used to optimize performance.
 A prepared statement is parsed, compiled, and optimized only once and then can be executed directly multiple times without the overhead of parsing the query again.

 By caching prepared statements, Prisma Client's query engine does not repeatedly compile the same query which reduces database CPU usage and query latency.